isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 To manage the configuration information in a PostgreSQL database, both the ``pgsql_cb`` and ``cb_cmds`` libraries must be loaded by the server used for the configuration management.

+More information on how to configure the Configuration Backend hook library for use with a MySQL or PostgreSQL database can be found in the :ref:`dhcp4-cb` and :ref:`dhcp6-cb` sections.

 The ``cb_cmds`` library is only available to ISC customers with a paid support contract.